int91/InfamyDev/README.md

-# InfamyDev
+# Infamy Development
-Development Github for Infamy

-This was a prototype for a game that I wanted to work on in the Godot engine.
+Infamy is a prototype for a full scale game.

-It was planned to be similar to the game Payday 2 but it would be top-down and have hardcore elements.
+Infamy was planned to be similar to the game Payday 2, except it would be top-down and have hardcore gameplay elements.

+The planned hardcore elements / features were:
-Those elements were: lose items upon death (only the items you carry into a heist); get hit a few times and dye; and killing civilians grants a higher bounty therefore making easier difficulties harder.
+* lose items upon death (only the items you carry into a heist).

-The features I planned to implement were as follows (not counting above features): Heists / Raids system (You pick what you want to play - with infinite replayability); AI Enemies; Advanced and Realistic Gun System (attachments, recoil, etc.); Shop System (to buy and sell just about anything); Homebase system (acts as your safehome where you can customize and test new weapons, access the shop, change your skills, etc.); Skill System (This would be similar to Payday 2); Multiplayer (with up to 3 friends); Custom Mods (with a very easy to use API); And the ability to customize any element of the game (ui, difficulty, enemy color, etc.)
+* killing civilians grants a higher bounty therefore making easier difficulties harder (except the easiest difficulty).

+List of all other planned features:
+* Heist / Raid System - The player picks the level / mission they want to play.
+* Multiple Enemy Types - A strong slow enemy, weaker fast enemy.
+* Complex and Realistic Gun System - Complete with a customization system, recoil patterns, reloading, limited ammunition, etc.
+* Shop System - To buy and sell every item in the game.
+* Skill System - Similar to Payday 2's skill system but with more skills to choose from.
+* Homebase System - Acts as a safehouse to access the shop, workbench to customize guns and craft items, change your skills, etc.
+* Multiplayer - Up to 3 friends.
+* Custom Mods - So the player can make their own items, heists, etc.

-This game was essentailly a testing ground for a game with great potential.
-Although right now it's just a testing ground for a decent gun system.
+Infamy eventaully turned into a testing ground for a game with great potential.

-The weapon data ended up being stored in a giant dictionary database that holds all the info for each weapon and I had seperate database for items and attachements to help with organization.
+The gun system is finished, working, and can be tested by anyone at any point.

+The data for all the items in the game are stored in dictionaries based on categories.
+Guns are stored in the guns dictionary, while attachments are stored in an attachment dictionary.